-- valuate human capital management practices within a global context; - > analyze strategic, financial and operational plans; - valuate human capital data management, analytics and reporting technologies; - > apply ethical, legal and data-informed decision making to human resource management policies; - > assess human capital needs in the context of organizational change; and - evaluate compensation methods and benefits planning models.
+- valuate human capital management practices within a global context; - > analyze strategic, financial and operational plans; - valuate human capital data management, analytics and reporting technologies; - > apply ethical, legal and data-informed decision making to human resource management policies; - assess human capital needs in the context of organizational change; and - evaluate compensation methods and benefits planning models.

-MASTER OF SCIENCE IN INFORMATION TECHNOLOGY PROGRAM OUTCOMES
+MASTER OF SCIENCE IN INFORMATION TECHNOLOGY LEARNING OUTCOMES

-Graduates of the Master of Science in Information Technology (MSIT) degree program will be able to:
+Graduates of the Master of Science in Information Technology degree program will be able to:

-- > demonstrate a comprehensive understanding of the broad themes in information technology (IT); - > use and apply current technical concepts and practices in the core information technologies of networking, data management, software engineering and computer security; - > demonstrate a deep understanding of the IT methodologies and frameworks used to solve complex computing problems related to at least one IT Body-of-Knowledge; - identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems; - effectively integrate IT-based solutions into the user environment; - > developed and implement optimal solutions to complex computing problems using industry-recognized best practices and standards; and - > apply ethical decision making in the development, implementation and management of IT systems.
+- articulate the broad themes in information technology (IT); - > apply current technical concepts and practices in the core information technologies of networking, data management, software engineering and computer security; - > solve complex computing problems related to at least one IT Body of Knowledge; - analyze user needs in the selection, creation evaluation and administration of compute-based systems; - > integrate IT-based solutions into the user environment; - > develop solutions to complex computing problems using industry recognized best practices and standards; and - > apply ethical decision making in the development, implementation and management of IT systems.